 Note Cisco Unity Connection is not responsible for troubleshooting the load balancer issues as it is an external third party software.
 For further assistance, please contact the Load Balancer support team.

 Single inbox and the other unified messaging features require that you create an Active Directory account (called the unified messaging services account throughout the Unity Connection documentation) and grant the account the rights necessary for Unity Connection to perform operations on behalf of users.
 No user credentials are stored in the Unity Connection database; this is a change from Unity Connection 8.0, for which TTS access to Exchange email and access to Exchange calendars and contacts required that you enter each user’s Active Directory alias and password.

 Using the unified messaging services account to access Exchange mailboxes simplifies administration.
 However, you must secure the account to prevent unauthorized access to Exchange mailboxes.

-We tested single inbox with Exchange by using standard Exchange deployment practices, which are thoroughly documented on the Microsoft website.
-If you are not following Microsoft deployment guidelines for Active Directory and Exchange, we recommend that you enable single inbox gradually, for small groups of users, and closely monitor Active Directory and Exchange performance as you add more single-inbox users.
+We tested single inbox with Exchange using standard Exchange deployment practices, which are thoroughly documented on the Microsoft website.
+If you are not following Microsoft deployment guidelines for Active Directory and Exchange, you should enable single inbox gradually, for small groups of users, and closely monitor Active Directory and Exchange performance as you add more single-inbox users.

 By default, when a user deletes a voice message in Unity Connection, the message is sent to the Unity Connection deleted items folder and synchronized with the Outlook Deleted Items folder.
 When the message is deleted from the Unity Connection deleted items folder (the user can do this manually, or you can configure message aging to do it automatically), it is also deleted from the Outlook Deleted Items folder.